Why Canada is getting muted support from allies on allegation against India

 ‘Embarrassing’ for Biden administration

-Trudeau discussed the slaying with Sunak and US President Joe Biden in recent weeks, according to Canadian Foreign Minister Melanie Joly.
+Trudeau discussed Nijjar’s slaying with Sunak and US President Joe Biden in recent weeks, according to Canadian Foreign Minister Melanie Joly.

 If the allies’ responses were muted, Joly’s office and the White House denied news reports that Canada, in the days before Trudeau made his allegations, had lobbied the US and other major allies to condemn the killing.